 "Coach K" is also proud of her players' academic success.
-Many have received academic or athletic scholarships to 4-year schools and the Vaqueros have a 97-percent graduation rate in the past seven years.
+Many have received academic or athletic scholarships to 4-year schools and the Vaqueros have a 97-percent graduation rate in the past eight years.
 "My goal is to make sure every participant has a positive experience either as a player or as a redshirt," she said.

 Krul was a first-team All-State performer at L.A.
 Valley College.
 She finished her career at Cal State San Bernardino, where she earned All-Conference honors.

 She received her BA in Kinesiology from CSUN and graduated with honors with a Master's in Education from Azusa Pacific University.
 She teaches Introduction to Kinesiology and Cardio Boxing.